ComradDoge/DogeEU4/README.md

 - Russian Republic reform made to be locked in, given factions, decreased gov capacity to 200 from 250
 - Traders faction global_tax_modifier = -0.05 made -0.1 and naval_maintenance_modifier = -0.1 to -0.2
 - Cathar Religious Idea group, 5th idea now gives a standard religious cb as the triple manpower recovery does not seem to work.
-- Karelian missions slightly changed
+- Karelian missions details slightly changed.
-- Suomenusko Religious Idea group added siberian frontiers
+- Suomenusko Religious Idea group added siberian frontiers as finisher
 - Kingdom (formerly Imperial Ambition) Idea group is a weaker version of Empire (formerly Imperial).
 The Idea will auto switch to Empire from Kingdom.
+- Kingdom requires Kingdom rank or 300 dev, Empire requires Empire rank or 1000 dev
 - Kingdom and Empire changed quite a bit, with new localisation for Empire.
 - 150 vassal cb moved to Empire, prestige decision kept in both
 - Shock Idea age mechanic fixed, enlightenment age now included.
 You can take it any time.
 - Fire Idea group, increased fire_damage = 0.05 to 0.1
+- Colonial Empire Idea Group mechanics regarding colonies getting modifiers is fixed.